mcorwin17/MaxOS/README.md

 # MaxOS

-A simple educational operating system I built from scratch to learn about x86 architecture and OS development.
-This project demonstrates the fundamentals of how operating systems work at a low level.
+A cool educational operating system I built from scratch to learn about x86 architecture and OS development.
+This project demonstrates the fundamentals of how operating systems work at a low level, now with enhanced graphics and animations!

 ## What it does

 - **Bootloader**: Custom x86 bootloader written in assembly that loads the kernel
 - **Protected Mode**: Switches from 16-bit real mode to 32-bit protected mode
-- **Kernel**: Basic C kernel with screen management and text output
+- **Kernel**: Enhanced C kernel with colorful graphics and animations
-- **VGA Text Mode**: Direct video memory access for displaying text
+- **VGA Text Mode**: Direct video memory access with multiple colors
+- **Cool Effects**: Animated logo, colored borders, and smooth transitions
 - **Build System**: Simple Makefile for building and testing

 ## Quick Start